conneroisu/cpre488/mps/MP-0/Report.md

 We think that Xilinx has this feature because methods/functions can be declared the same name in different files across larger projects.

-This is used in the Hello World example to print the "Hello World" string to the console while operating correctly in the xilinx simulator and on the actual fpga hardware.
+This is used in the Hello World example to print the "Hello World" string to the console while operating correctly in the xilinx emulator and on the actual fpga hardware.

 ## [TASK] Step 9: Connect to the Vivado Logic Analyzer: i) Take a screen capture of an LED wire turning on?
 Can you turn the LED on and off fast enough to get a screen capture of the Logic Analyzer displaying this pulse?
 If so, then provide this screen capture as well.
 For how long does the pulse stay high?